This gooey oatmeal fudge bars recipe gets a gluten-free glow-up! You’ll love the texture & flavor of these yummy bars!

 - Make Your Fudge Filling.
 Combine chocolate chips, sweetened condensed milk, and 2 Tablespoons butter (and a pinch of salt if you’re using unsalted butter!) in a small saucepan.
 Whisk or stir over low heat, stirring constantly, until the fudge mixture is smooth and glossy.
 (You don’t want it to simmer or boil, so be sure to keep the heat low!)

 - Pour Fudge Layer Over Cookie Layer.
 Then, pour your fudge filling over the oatmeal cookie crust and spread out into an even layer.
 (It should mostly spread out for you, you may just need to coax it into the corners).

 - Add Dollops Of Dough For The Top Layer.
-Now, take small blobs of your reserved 3/4 cup cookie dough and add them to the top of the fudge layer.
-You will NOT have enough to cover the top in an even layer–instead it’ll just be dollops of sticky dough.
+Now, take small blobs of your remaining dough and add them to the top of the fudge layer.
+You will NOT have enough to cover the top in an even layer–instead it’ll just be dollops of dough.
 Try to spread out the dough fairly evenly for best results.